Divyesh06/Greatest-Python-Prank-Ever/README.md

   <summary>Are you really sure?
 This will ruin the fun!</summary>
   <p>
   <br>
   Okay Fine.
-It's the best Rickroll Ever!
+It's gonna be a really big Rickroll!
   </p>
   </details>
 </details>